 Daniel has twelve chapters.
-Some Bible versions include the stories called "Bel and the Dragon" and "The Prayer of Azariah," but few people believe that these stories are equal in authority with the rest of scripture.
+Some Bible versions include stories called "Bel and the Dragon" and "The Prayer of Azariah."
+However, few people think that these stories have the same authority as the rest of scripture.
 Therefore, there is no need to translate them.